timruffles/mobile-drag-drop/README.md

 | IEMobile                         |  Native                  |  Unknown                                       |

 **Chrome: <a name="chrome-issues"></a>**
 Chrome supports touch devices/events.
-When run on a desktop touch device like MS Surface it switches to touches which also disables native drag and drop support.
-Touch behaviour can also be set in chrome://flags by a user to "auto", "on", "off".
+When run on a desktop touch device like MS Surface it turns on touch events which also disables native drag and drop support.
+Touch events can also be set by a user in `chrome://flags` to `auto`, `on`, `off`.
-Also there is a configuration for enabling drag and drop through touch interaction but only for Windows and the option is off by default.
+Also there is a flag for enabling drag and drop through touch interaction but only for Windows and the option is off by default.
 The polyfill still works if this setting is active.
-We cannot detect if this flag is set so we just stick to applying the polyfill.
+We cannot detect if this flag is set so we just stick to applying the polyfill when Chrome is detect with touch events enabled.

 **Firefox: <a name="firefox-issues"></a>**
-Touch behaviour can be set in about:config by a user to "0" (off), "1" (on), "2"(auto).
+Touch events can be activated by a user in `about:config` to `0` (off), `1` (on), `2`(auto).
-By default now (FF39.0) touch behavior is be off.
+As of today (FF39.0) touch behavior is off.
-When touches are active drag and drop interaction will still work, so no need to polyfill.
+When touch events are active drag and drop interaction will still work, so no need to polyfill.

 **Firefox on Android: <a name="firefox-android-issues"></a>** No critical issues but UX suffers because of the constantly [scrolling location bar](https://bugzilla.mozilla.org/show_bug.cgi?id=1044370).